It is now recommended to use ByteStringByteString

 If you are still using Scala 2.11 then you must upgrade to 2.12 or 2.13

-Actor DSL is a rarely used feature and has been deprecated since
+- Actor DSL is a rarely used feature.
+Use plain

 ActorMaterialzierSettings.withAutoFusingdisabling fusing is no longer possible.